Toric varieties with isolated singularity and smooth normalization: Introduction

 The paper is structured as follows.
-In Section $2$, we present the basic concepts of toric varieties and its normalization, and map-germs singularities.
+In Section $2$, we present the basic concepts of toric varieties, their normalization, and singular map-germs.
 In Section $3$, we give a prenormal form for the semigroup of toric varieties with isolated singularity having smooth normalization, and a normal form for some classes of these varieties.
 In Section $4$, we use the normal form of the semigroup of a toric surface in $\mathbb{C}^4$ (Theorem \ref{global-2s}) and its combinatorics to compute a generating set of the ideal defining such surfaces.